-If you're a beginner wanting to learn about vodka, this guide will teach you the best types of vodka including flavored and unflavored vodka.
-Plus, you'll learn the basics of how vodka is made, and what makes it a unique spirit.
-You'll be able to confidently walk into a liquor store and pick out a bottle of vodka you'll love.
+The ultimate vodka guide that will teach you all the basics about this spirit, including how vodka is made, and what makes it unique.
+You'll learn about the best types of vodka, so you'll have the confidence to walk into a liquor store and pick out a bottle of vodka you'll love.

 Vodka, although touted as the liquor choice of college students, is actually a more complex spirit than you might think!
 This vodka guide for beginners is an overview of the important pieces of vodka you need to know.

 You'll learn how vodka is made, the different types of vodkas, plus popular vodka cocktails and brands.

 My goal in this post is to help you feel confident when you walk into a liquor store to pick out a bottle of vodka to try.

 Vodka is a great liquor option for mixed drinks as it's known for its neutral flavor without distinct color, taste, aroma, or character (although recently the U.S. Alcohol and Tobacco Tax and Trade Bureau lifted this requirement).

 Vodka is typically made with a base of grain or potatoes.
 Small amounts of sugar and citric acid are also sometimes added.

 Many countries around the world produce vodka (U.S., Poland, Russia, France, etc.), and there are slightly different regulations depending on where the spirit is produced.

 One thing that's always the same - vodka is not an aged spirit.
 It's ready to drink immediately!